BECAUSEYOULOVE

 Still-Life Photograph

-While wedding photography continues to evolve and push technical boundaries, its underlying goal has always remained constant -- Holding loving memories in a cherished artistic heirloom.
+As wedding photography continues to evolve and push technical boundaries, its underlying goal will remain -- Capturing love-inspired memories in a cherished artistic heirloom.

 A late night with friends